 Frequently Asked Questions

 Whether or not you’re meeting the performance standard will be displayed on your LA-Pain dashboard and updated in real time—if you’re wondering how you’re doing, just sign into your dashboard!
-If you meet the LA-Pain performance standard set by the ABA at the end of the year in which your certificate expires, your knowledge assessment requirement for CC will be fulfilled and you will receive a new 10-year pain medicine certificate.
+If you meet the LA-Pain performance standard set by the ABA at the end of the year in which your certificate expires, your knowledge assessment requirement for CC will be fulfilled and you will begin a new five-year cycle.

 Throughout your participation in LA-Pain, you will receive immediate feedback regarding correct and incorrect answers as well as rationales and resources to help you learn—and your dashboard will continually update, showing you in real time whether or not you’re meeting the standard.
 We expect you’ll learn and improve over time, and there will be plenty of advance notice if you’re not meeting the standard.

-However, if you do not meet the standard at the end of your certification cycle, your certificate will expire; you may then regain your certification by either meeting the performance standard over two years (during which your certificate will be expired) or by taking the Pain Medicine Examination the following year.
+However, if you do not meet the standard at the end of your certification cycle, your certificate will expire.
+In the first year immediately following expiration, you may then regain your certification by either meeting the performance standard after one year of LA-Pain participation, or a successful attempt on the Pain Medicine Re-Entry Examination (during which your certificate will be expired).
+Following one year of expiration, your only option to regain certification is through the Pain Medicine Initial Certification Examination.
 See the Re-Entry section for more information.

 Longitudinal assessment is not the same as an exam.
 Instead of employing “study-then-test” thinking, try to think of the platform as the study tool, because participation in LA-Pain is designed to help you learn and improve over time.
 As you answer questions, the platform will show you the areas in which you have knowledge gaps and it will provide resources for improvement and further learning—and the spaced repetition feature will keep bringing back topics with opportunity for improvement.